VMI-ETH/newsletter/contents/May-2023/content.md

 **May 23, CAB Food&Lab, 17:00 - 19:00**

 Are you unsure whether to make your next career steps in academia or industry?
 Come to the CSNOW career panel on May 23!
-Four speakers with different career paths will share their experiences and insights about working in these two distinct worlds and answers questions you might have.
-You will also have the chance to talk to the panelist directly at the Apéro following the event.
+Four speakers with different career paths will share their experiences and insights about working in these two distinct worlds and answer questions you might have.
+You will also have the chance to talk to the panelists directly at the Apéro following the event.
 The event is open to everyone from D-INFK.

 [Sign up here.](https://forms.gle/F1uVgs9f6EWZQYoQA)